ananthakumaran/ananthakumaran.github.com/_posts/2018-08-17-order-preserving-serialization.md

 zero and tags <tag>15</tag> to <tag>1C</tag> are used for positive number.

-For positive integers, [big endian byte order](https://en.wikipedia.org/wiki/Endianness#Big-endian) is used which naturally preserves the sort order.
+For positive integers, [big-endian byte order](https://en.wikipedia.org/wiki/Endianness#Big-endian) is used which naturally preserves the sort order.
 For negative integers, the sign is removed and bit complement of big-endian byte order is used